Fast dynamical similarity analysis: Methods

 Beyond automatic rank detection (discussed earlier), the key component that we introduced to boost the computational efficiency of dynamic similarity analysis is the optimization procedures.
 We develop novel optimizations for aligning the flow field of dynamical systems that allow us to compare neural networks, neuronal circuits, and neural data.
 We discussed the three optimization procedures in the following.
-(1) FastDSA with a regularized optimization (RO-fastDSA).
-(2) FastDSA that is optimized based on-manifold Riemannian method (Rim-fastDSA).
-(3) FastDSA that is optimized based Landing algorithm (Land-fastDSA).
+(1) \fastDsaTermAbbrivCap\ with a regularized optimization (RO-\fastDsaTermAbbriv).
+(2) \fastDsaTermAbbrivCap\ that is optimized based on-manifold Riemannian method (Rim-\fastDsaTermAbbriv).
+(3) \fastDsaTermAbbrivCap\ that is optimized based Landing algorithm (Land-\fastDsaTermAbbriv).